aabbtree77/twinpeekz/README.md

 ## Why Go?

 The only static language with a simple polymorphism/compile time and a large practical "no design patterns" community.
-The Go runtime is not enough for 3D, unfortunately.
-I am considering Nim.
+Edit 2022: The Go runtime is not enough for 3D, unfortunately.
+I am rewriting this code in Nim.

 ## Setup